arangodb/docs/3.9/graphs-smart-graphs.md

 _The outcome of moving the data like this is that you retain the scalability as well as the performance of graph traversals in ArangoDB._

-## Hybrid SmartGraphs
+## SmartGraphs using SatelliteCollections

-Hybrid SmartGraphs are capable of using [SatelliteCollections](satellites.html) within their graph definition.
+These SmartGraphs are capable of using [SatelliteCollections](satellites.html) within their graph definition.
 Therefore, edge definitions defined between SmartCollections and SatelliteCollections can be created.
 As SatelliteCollections (and the edge collections between SmartGraph collections and SatelliteCollection) are globally